oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/operating-entities/oe01/readme.md

 ## **3. Setup IAM Configuration**

-For configuring and running the OCI Open LZ Manage OE IAM layer use the following json file: [open_lz_oe_01_identity.auto.tfvars.json](./open_lz_oe_01_identity.auto.tfvars.json).
+For configuring and running the OCI Open LZ Manage OE IAM layer use the following JSON file: [open_lz_oe_01_identity.auto.tfvars.json](./open_lz_oe_01_identity.auto.tfvars.json).
 You can customize this  configuration to fit your exact OCI IAM topology.

 This configuration file will cover the following four categories of resources described in the next sections.